thisisevanfox/nhl-my-team-ios-widget/README.md

 ## Getting started with the widget 🚀
 1. Download Scriptable from the AppStore.
 Click [here](https://apps.apple.com/us/app/scriptable/id1405459188?uo=4) to get to AppStore.
 2. Click the "+"-Icon in the Scriptable-app.
-3. Copy all the text from the NHL-MyTeam-Widget.js-file in this Gist.
-Please click the "RAW"-Button then it opens as a text file and it's easier to copy it.
+3. Copy all the text from the NHL-MyTeam-Widget.js-file.
+Click [here](https://raw.githubusercontent.com/thisisevanfox/nhl-my-team-ios-widget/main/NHL-MyTeam-Widget.js) to get to the file.
 4. Step through the user settings in the script.
 5. Add a Scriptable-widget to your homescreen.
    * Add it with size "medium".